mattiafranchi89-debug/Applicazione-Finale/replit.md

   - ✅ Added defensive checks in CallUpTab component
   - ✅ Data validation on load ensures all fields have defaults
   - ✅ Optional chaining prevents crashes from missing fields
+  - ✅ Fixed all direct accesses to selectedPlayers with Array.isArray guards
+  - ✅ Normalized database data to ensure JSON array format
+  - ✅ Complete crash protection in togglePlayerCallUp and sendWhatsApp functions